petzi53/bib2acad/cran-comments.md

 ## 3rd Resubmission

-The program writes now .md and .bib files into folders in tempdir()
+The program writes now .md and .bib files into folders in tempdir() again checked with local OS X and win-builder

 ## Resubmission
 This is my second resubmission.